SychAndrii/EscapeProject/README.md

 ## Plans for the future

-1. Rewrite README to serve as the foundation of comprehensive documentation.
+1. Add support of sub-tasks
-2. Add cross-platform UI to create tasks instead of manually editing JSON file.
+2. Unit test BaseDomain layer.
-3. Unit test BaseDomain layer.
+3. Add cross-platform UI to create tasks instead of manually editing JSON file.

 ---